Are RC or Remote Control Car Batteries Allowed on Planes in India?

 The Basics

 Most RC car batteries are lithium-based and measured in watt-hours (Wh).
-If your battery is below 100 Wh, it’s considered small enough for personal electronics — but how and where you carry it matters.
+If your battery is below 100 Wh, it’s considered small enough for personal electronics.
+But how and where you carry it matters.

 Cabin or Check-in?